tylerneylon/math/self_repl_fns/self_repl_fns.md

-making trees, it makes sense to start from the idea of an [*L-system*](https://en.wikipedia.org/wiki/L-system), which can be visualized as a kind of fractal in which a trunk forks into branches that fork into smaller subranches, this process repeating infinitely.
+making trees, it makes sense to start from the idea of an [*L-system*](https://en.wikipedia.org/wiki/L-system), which can be visualized as a kind of fractal in which a trunk forks into branches that themselves fork into smaller subranches, this process repeating infinitely.

 I noticed that tree-like *L*-systems can have a large amount of "branch overlap" concentrated around a central area of their apparent surface.
-For example, consider the two images below.
-On the left is a standard *L*-system along with a histogram showing the density of leaf points along the edge.
-Intuitively, the leaf points achieve a reasonable density even toward the extreme angles of the tree's top.
+For example, consider the two images in [@fig:ellsystem].
+On the left is a standard
+*L*-system along with a histogram showing the density of leaf points along the edge.
+Intuitively, the leaf points are dense even toward the extreme angles of the tree's top.
 However, the density increases continuously toward the center.